 Catechism of the Catholic Church.
-The themes in this chapter

-The themes in this chapter correspond to the following paragraphs: 1168-1173, 1345-1355, 1391, 1396.
+The themes in this chapter correspond to the following paragraphs: 1168-1173, 1345-1355, 1391, 1396,

 General Directory for Catechesis #30.
 Because catechesis is closely connected to the liturgy, catechetical courses should be designed so as to maintain a connection with the liturgical year.

-Constitution on the Sacred Liturgy #10 (Vatican II).
+Constitution on the Sacred Liturgy

+#10 (Vatican II).
 The full effects of the liturgy are attained when the faithful come to it with proper dispositions, with minds attuned to their voices, and with hearts cooperative with grace.